ztrayl3/PyPav2/README.md

     device.beep(100)
     device.shock(5)

-This is a hobby project by every definition of the word, but I am working to move it from pexpect based to pygatt based for compatability and code cleanliness reasons.
+This is a hobby project by every definition of the word, and I am working to implement every feature that the official Pavlok mobile app allows and a few extras.
-I originally created this for use in behavioral psychology experiments using the Pavlok 2 device.
-Works like a charm!
-For those with some degree of python knowledge and a desire to mess around with the device, hope this helps!
+Originally created for use in behavioral psychology experiments, this repo is now just a project I maintain for fun.
+Hope it helps anyone else who is interested!

 Video example of code functioning (using raspberry pi zero w) https://youtu.be/dpEqDgbgF_0